Last Updated on January 13, 2026 by Maged kamel

 The step-by-step procedure is shown in the next slide image.

-We can form the co-actor matrix and factor (x2-x1) for the first column & (x2-x0) for the second column, and (x2-x1) from the last column.
+We can form the co-actor matrix and factor (x2-x1) for the first column & (x2-x0) for the second column, and (x2-x1) for the last column.

 That division cancels the common factor, and the final result of the inverse matrix can be found.